sinch/docs/docs/conversation/conversation-getting-started.md

 A **client_id** and **client_secret** will be provided when creating an Access Key in the portal.
 The secret is only shown after generation, copy and store it in a safe place.

-You can obtain an Access Token to Conversation API by using your client_id and client_secret in the appropriate region:
+You can obtain an Access Token to Conversation API by using your client_id and client_secret by calling the OAuth 2.0 Token endpoint:

 EU region: